Mustafa-Ezzat/Movielix/README.md

 ## Testing

-Testing is the self-documentation for each piece of the problem

 TDD is self-documentation for your product, it is when your tests are written before your implementation.
 These are the TDD three Laws: 1) (RED) Write a failing test 2) (Green) Make the test pass 3) Refactor your code.

+Testing is the self-documentation for each piece of the problem:

+- (Read the local list of movies)[https://github.com/Mustafa-Ezzat/Movielix/blob/master/Movielix/MovielixTests/ModulesTests/MovieSearchTests/JsonReaderTests.swift]